-The amount of the Group's consolidated goodwill balance as at December 31, 2021 is EUR 12,713 million.
+The amount of the Group's consolidated goodwill balance as at December 31, 2022 is EUR 13,741 million.

-Please refer to Notes 2 and 17 of the consolidated annual accounts as at December 31, 2021.
+Please refer to Notes 2 and 17 of the consolidated annual accounts as at December 31, 2022.

-- Methodology used by management for the goodwill impairment assessment, including the controls in place to supervise the process and the related approvals. - Budgeting process on which the projections used in the discounted cash flow projections are based on. - Management's capability of reliable prediction through the comparison of previous years' estimations and impairment assessments with the actual results. - Review of the reasonableness of the discount rates and perpetual growth rates used by management's experts. - Review of the mathematical accuracy of the valuation models used by management experts.
+- Review process of the reasonableness of the discount rates and perpetual growth rates used by management's experts. - Review process of the mathematical accuracy of the valuation models used by management experts.

-We also conducted tests of details to evaluate the discounted cash flow projections used by management in their estimation, considering market practices and specific sector expectations, including the verification of the assumptions, such as discount rates and perpetual growth rates.
+We also conducted tests of details to evaluate the discounted cash flow projections used by management in their estimation, including the budgetary compliance of the main CGUs and the evaluation of the reasonableness of the assumptions, such as discount rates and perpetual growth rates.